Dodgers beat Pirates 2-1 on HRs by McKinney and Muncy

 Pirates: RHP Wil Crowe (3-7, 5.27 ERA) has lost back-to-back starts after winning two in a row.
 He’s won two of his last three starts on the road.

 Dodgers: LHP David Price (4-1, 3.60) has pitched more than five innings in a game just twice this season.
-He has yet to become a permanent part of the rotation even though injuries and Trevor Bauer’s off-field issues have decimated the starting staff.
+He has yet to become a permanent part of the rotation even though injuries and Trevor Bauer’s paid administrative leave have decimated the starting staff.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports